timotholt/sba-308/README.md

 ==============================================================================

-THE INDEX.HTML web page is actually usefull and produces useful results!!
+THE INDEX.HTML web page is actually useful and produces useful results!!

 In the assignment notes, the assignment requirements is to log the data to the console.
 I overrode the console.log() function so that all console.log()